Benali-Samar/MCP9808_LDD/README.md

 For more details : "https://docs.kernel.org/i2c/index.html"

-# The MCP9808 client driver
+# The MCP9808 client driver:

 The MCP9808's I2C client driver is a character driver that will sends its data under /dev/*